Lemons N Lyme

 Storage

 Store leftover bread in an airtight container at room temperature for up to 5 days.
 Keeping it in an airtight container is key so it doesn't dry out.
 We want a moist mango bread with all the juicy flavor!
+You can freeze individual slices of bread (without any toppings) for up to 3 months.

 Tips for Making the Best Mango Bread

-• Don't over process the mangoes.
-You want finely diced mango, not mango juice.
+• Don't over process the mangoes: you want finely diced mango, not mango juice.

-• Don't over mix the batter!
-This will make your mango bread gummy.
+• Don't over mix the batter: this will make your mango bread gummy.
 Mix just until incorporated.

 healthy mango bread